 By Khaled Diab

-The failure of Egypt’s new leaders to address the needs and aspirations of young people means the revolution will not stop until there is real change.
+The failure of the new leadership in Egypt to address the needs and aspirations of young people means the revolution will not stop until there is real change.

 Thursday 20 December 2012